 CONCLUSION: Dietary oxalate consumption does not appear to be associated with an elevated risk of vulvodynia.

 Comments on study

 Can dietary factors influence vulval pain levels?
 Possibly.
-Our own survey of women with vulval pain from 1998 suggested that in around one third of women with vulval pain can be aggravated by certain foods (commonly yeast product, sugary products and alcohol) however, this was a questionnaire survey and was limited in its conclusions.
+Our own survey of women with vulval pain from 1998 suggested that in around one third of women with vulval pain, the pain can be aggravated by certain foods (commonly yeast products, sugary products and alcohol); however, this was a questionnaire survey and was limited in its conclusions.
 It is not clear what in the diet can cause or aggravate vulval pain but there is certainly a link.
-The oxalate theory for pain is covered on * from the website.
-Initial medical reports were very promising with some women reporting relief of symptoms with a low oxalate diet and calcium citrate supplements (the latter to help clear the oxalates from the body), however, subsequent studies (including this one) fail to make the link.
+The oxalate theory for pain is covered in The low-oxalate diet.
+Initial medical reports were very promising with some women reporting relief of symptoms with a low-oxalate diet and calcium citrate supplements (the latter to help clear the oxalates from the body); however, subsequent studies (including this one) fail to make the link.

 Outcome of study

-This study reports no difference in the dietary habits between women with vulvodynia and controls, suggesting that oxalates might not be responsible for the development of symptoms.
-This was a population based study however and does not take into account the benefits to the individual women.
+This study reports no difference between the dietary habits of women with vulvodynia and those of controls, suggesting that oxalates might not be responsible for the development of symptoms.
+This was a population-based study, however, and it does not take into account the benefits to the individual women.